ericmarrone/ice_and_fire/README.md

 ### Part 2: Using the Dragon Factory

 We'll be working in `test/models/dragon_test.rb` for this part.
-The first three test cases are passing successfully, and offer good examples of using the FactoryGirl's `build( ... )` method.
+The first three test cases are passing successfully, and offer good examples of using the FactoryBot's `build( ... )` method.

 #### Testing the .period_alive Method
 The fourth test case is currently skipped, but will be run when we supply a value for the `young_dragon` variable.